bfeitknecht/vault/sem4/CN/VRL/CN-v-w08.md

 - code with hamming distance $d + 1$ allows detection of up to $d$ errors
 - hamming distance $2d + 1$ allows for up to $d$ errors to be corrected, mapping to the closest code word
 - internet checksum is negated one's complement sum (add carry back) of 16bit words
-- error detection needed when errors are expected (high BER) or there's no time for retransmission
+- error detection needed for high bit error rate (BER) or there's no time for retransmission
 - error detection more efficient when errors are not expected and are large when they do occur
 - ethernet frame uses CRC-32 for error detection, no ACK or retransmission